-“The best among you is the one who has learnt the Quran and taught it”.
+“The best among you is the one who has learned the Quran and taught it”.
 (Bukhari).

 Prime Goals of Learning Quran

-– Learning the Quran is as a sacred obligation henceforth its learning fulfils this religious duty.
+– Learning the Quran is a sacred obligation henceforth its learning fulfils this religious duty.

-– Muslim can understand the ultimate guiding rules and principles by learning the Quran.
+– Muslims can understand the ultimate guiding rules and principles by learning the Quran.

 – We move in direct contact with the word of Almighty Allah.